Administration of Muslim Law Act: Background

 When Singapore became a crown colony in 1867, administration of Muslims religious matters received attention by the Colonial Office in London.
-During this period, Muslims in Singapore have had their own judicial system that involved marriage, divorce and other civil affairs, regulated by the colonial government.
+During this period, Muslims in Singapore had their own judicial system that involved marriage, divorce and other civil affairs, regulated by the colonial government.

 In 1877, 143 influential Muslims brought a petition for a religious functionary, also known as the Qadi, to appoint as the Muslim marriage registrar.
 These Muslims highlighted the importance of a proper recording system for Muslim Marriages, and there were multiple instances of Muslim families being cheated by ‘Qadis’ who did not turn up on the wedding date.
 Attorney-General Roland Braddell drafted a bill to raise the issue of the English law’s impact on the Muslim community in Singapore, and introducing this new law would be helpful to the Muslim community.
 This led to the Mahomedan Marriage Ordinance V 1880, which states the laws and regulations on Muslim marriage and divorce, under the control of the State Governor.
 The ordinance gave a legal framework for Muslim religious affairs.

 In 1915, the Mohamed Advisory Board was formed, expanding their scope to “religious affairs, customs, health and conditions.”
 The board was renamed as the Muslim Advisory Board in 1945.
 The board continued to work after the Mohamed Advisory Board, advising the Government on matters regarding the Muslim community in Singapore, and matters that needed the regard of the Muslim community’s point of view.

 In 1957, while Singapore was under self-rule, the Singapore Legislative Assembly established the Syariah Court through the Muslim Ordinance.
 The Court claimed jurisdiction of cases whereby both parties were Muslim who were involved in matrimonial disputes.